GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 We use Prettier as the default formatter for our code.
 This ensures a consistent product across all files an enhances readability.
 More information about Prettier can be found at [https://prettier.io/](https://prettier.io/).

 When creating a new feature, one should think about the broad variety of uses for a given component and design it in such a way that the end user can adjust via Experience Builder as needed.
 If making changes to the theme itself, `uswdsTheme`, provide the ability to toggle a component on/off or have it collapse down to zero height if not in use.

+## Establishing a Development Environment

+Using Salesforce [Scratch Orgs](https://help.salesforce.com/s/articleView?id=sf.managing_scratch_orgs.htm&type=5) is the easiest way to get up and running with the repository.
+See [INSTALLATION](INSTALLATION.md#sfdx-instructions) for specific instructions to deploy this code base to a fresh environment with SFDX.